LucasParsy/monsite/_notes/Public/COMCYBER 2025 Writeup.md

 ```

-Ah! a single quote triggers an `awk` error, our input is noit correctly sanitized!
+Ah! a single quote triggers an `awk` error, our input is not correctly sanitized!
 [GTFOBins](https://gtfobins.github.io/gtfobins/awk/) tells us we can execute system commands from awk.
 We have to fix a bit our payload to close some quotes and not trigger errors anymore, but we get: